Is trust in our law enforcement ever an “acceptable loss” when it comes to terrorist threats against our public?

 But, that is exactly what was happening, one of the Metro Police was working for the ISIS terrorist movement, and our federal law enforcement knew about it – for years.

 We discovered this on August 2, 2016 in the afternoon, when the local news media announced that Nicholas Young, one of the Metro Police had been arrested by the Federal Bureau of Investigation (FBI).
 We discovered that the FBI had arrested Nicholas Young for providing material support and resources to a designated foreign terrorist group, who turned out to be ISIS.
 We also learned that the FBI had been investigating Nicholas Young for SIX YEARS.
 He was originally investigated in September 2010 for his involvement with Zachary Chesser who had been arrested in 2010 for supporting the brutal terrorist organization Al-Shabaab in Somalia.
 Over the next 6 years, Nicholas Young continued on the Metro Police.
 MTPD’s Nicholas Young talked plenty over the intervening 6 years – he talked about attacking the FBI, about beheading people, about bringing guns into a courtroom.
 He planned kidnaps and torture, he met with terrorists in the Washington DC area, he went to Libya and met with terrorists there in 2011, brought body armor and military items on his flight to Libya to go help terrorists.
+Back in Wasihington DC, Young met with convicted terrorist Amine El Khalifi regarding missions for terror, the same Khalifi arrested in February 2012 and “charged with attempting to use a weapon of mass destruction (an improvised electonic device) in connection with his attempt to detonate himself in the U.S. Capitol Building in Washington, D.C.”
 In 2014, he traveled to Turkey to meet up and join with the ISIS terrorist movement.
 He then regularly communicated with those who he knew in the ISIS terrorist movement as well as FBI informants, cheering about terrorist attacks killing people in France.
 He then planned to provide funds to support ISIS.
 The terrorist supporter Nicholas Young brought his AK-47 to Metro Police training events.
 But he was still working as an MTPD police officer all this time.
 Over the course of the year in 2016, he finally was persuaded to purchase gift cards for ISIS to pay for mobile messaging accounts, and it was only that which then was the basis on which the FBI arrested him in August 2016.

 For context, hundreds of thousands of passengers Metro traveled under the watchful eye of MTPD officer and ISIS terrorist Nicholas Young, every day, for over the 6 years while he was under active investigation for association with terrorist organizations.